whocares8128/GI-Status-Tracker/README.txt

 All of these variables are 1 when the condition is found, 0 otherwise.

-DISABLED DEBUG Tracking.ini has been included to enable easy tracking of which conditions are present, provided the help module is installed in ShaderFixes.
-Only one of the two Tracking.ini's should be enabled at any given time.
+"DISABLED DEBUG Tracking.ini" has been included to enable easy tracking of which conditions are present, provided the help module is installed in ShaderFixes.
+"Tracking.ini" must be loaded for "DEBUG Tracking.ini" to work as well.